Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/01_Instance.md

 Vulkan library and creating it involves specifying some details about your application to the driver.

-Start by adding a `createInstance` function and add a call to it in the `initVulkan` function.
+Start by adding a `createInstance` function and invoking it in the `initVulkan` function.

 ```c++